 Lead with real people.
 Lead with what is most interesting.
-What would you tell your roomate?
+What would you tell your roommate?
 Make your reader care.
 Your lead must point to your nutgraph below.
 Sometimes you might incorporate a really good quote into your lead.

 Nutgraph – A sentence or two that clearly states what your story is about.